Holistic Guidance for Occluded Person Re-Identification: Experimental Results and Discussion

-\textbf{c) Results on holistic data.} Tab.~\ref{tab:holistic} shows results of our proposed HG model on holistic Market1501 and Duke-MTMC datasets.
-It is compared with other SOA models designed to work with the Occluded ReID problem.
-Results show that our proposed HG performs competitively, even outperforming the SOA.
-Hence, our proposed approach can achieves SOA on both occluded and regular holistic ReID data.
+\textbf{(d) Holistic ReID Datasets.} Tab.~\ref{Tab:holisticR} shows results with the HG model on holistic Market1501~\cite{zheng2015scalable} and Duke-MTMC-\cite{dukeDUPLICATED} datasets.
+Results show that HG is competitive with other SOTA models designed to work with the Occluded-ReID problem.

-\textbf{Visual Results.} Fig.~\ref{fig:heatmaps_ae_embed} shows the comparison of activation maps from the student model tested on examples with Partial-ReID dataset and activation maps of ~\cite{occ_pgfa}. ~\cite{occ_pgfa} use pose maps for attention and hence dependent on appearance to obtain a good quality pose map.
-Therefore in the last example of Fig.~\ref{fig:heatmaps_ae_embed} with both head and legs occluded, ~\cite{occ_pgfa} show high activation for occluded region.
-But from the activation maps of our proposed HG method, it can be seen that our method is good at localising non-occluded regions.
-This is because our method does not depend on pose maps and was trained by using guidance from holistic data.
+\textbf{Qualitative Results.} Fig.~\ref{fig:heatmaps_ae_embed} compares activation maps from the student model tested on examples with Partial-ReID dataset with activation maps of~\cite{occ_pgfa} (uses pose maps for attention).
+In the figure, both head and legs are occluded.
+But, from the activation maps of our proposed HG method, it can be seen that our method is good at localising non-occluded regions alone.